 - Project Coordinator: Dr. Isabel Rodriguez-Maribona, TECNALIA Research & Innovation, Spain

-- Scientific Coordinator: Dr. Gunnar Grün , Fraunhofer-Institute for Building Physics IBP, Germany
+- Scientific Coordinator: Prof. Dr. Gunnar Grün , Fraunhofer-Institute for Building Physics IBP, Germany

-The third newsletter edition is now available here.
+The fourth newsletter edition is now available here.
 For signing up for the EFFESUS newsletter, please follow the instructions in the footer.